Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: The Cosmic Blazar Population and Gravitational-Wave Backgrounds

 \subsection{Blazar mass distributions}

 The BH mass is a particularly important parameter for our calculations because the strain amplitude scales with the chirp mass as $h_{\rm c} \propto {\cal M}^{5/3}$.
-Since BL Lacs do not show emission lines in their spectra, host-galaxy relations, like the $M-\sigma$ relation, are used to infer the BH mass \citep[e.g.,][]{gebhardt_relationship_2000,ferrarese_fundamental_2000,barth_stellar_2002,falomo_black_2002,tremaine_slope_2002,barth_black_2003,plotkin_dynamical_2011,kormendy_coevolution_2013}.
-The BH masses for FSRQs are typically obtained with the virial method \citep[e.g.,][]{castignani_black-hole_2013}.
-We apply the same corrections as described in \cite{shen_biases_2008} and S18 to obtain estimates for the true FSRQ mass distribution from the measured FSRQ virial masses.
+Since BL Lacs do not show emission lines in their spectra, host-galaxy relations -- like the $M-\sigma$ -- are generally used to infer the BH mass \citep[e.g.,][]{gebhardt_relationship_2000,ferrarese_fundamental_2000,barth_stellar_2002,falomo_black_2002,tremaine_slope_2002,barth_black_2003,plotkin_dynamical_2011,kormendy_coevolution_2013}.
+The BH masses for FSRQs, instead, are typically obtained via virial methods \citep[e.g.,][]{castignani_black-hole_2013}.
+We therefore apply the correction described in \cite{shen_biases_2008} and S18 to obtain estimates for the true FSRQ mass distribution from the measured FSRQ virial masses.
 We plot the mass distributions for the BL Lacs and FSRQs in the top panel of Figure \ref{fig:mdist}.

-The mass distributions for the FSRQ and BL Lac populations are fairly similar, which is expected given that there is no evidence for BH masses for these blazar subpopulations to differ due to spectral features, variability, or inclination.
+The mass distributions for the FSRQ and BL Lac populations are fairly similar, which is expected given that there is no evidence in the features, variability, or inclination of these blazar subpopulations pointing to an intrinsic different nature of the accreting SMBH.